Idea to Funding

 9 Steps to Help Your Startup Raise Seed Money

-Idea To Funding is a very practical playbook that helps you start your first startup.
+Idea To Funding is a very practical playbook that helps you:

 The book is a short and easy to understand, yet complex concept of what to do and what not to do when you want to launch your startup and find investors.
 Written by Milan Steskal, a founder of mental health tech startup with customers on three continents and two successful fundraising rounds.

 Published: April 2017

 Author: Milan Steskal

 Price: 15€ + shipping and handling

 “A must-read for any startup founder thinking about fundraising” — Andrej Kiska, partner at Credo Ventures

 What is the book about?

 “Idea To Funding: 9 Steps to Help Your Startup Raise Seed Money” is not just another startup book.
 It is exactly about what the title suggests.
 It is your first step on the exciting journey to make your startup idea a real company that is ready to meet investors and raise its first seed round.